 Interstates crossing Louisiana include north-south routes I-49, I-55 and I-59.
 East-west routes include I-10, I-12 and I-20.
 A statewide toll system exists for roads and bridges across the state, including interstates.
 The Geauxpass system allows for pre-paying of tolls online.
 The state’s 511LA website offers detailed information about construction or weather conditions that may make travel hazardous or difficult for large loads.

-FRC Louisiana Freight Trucking Service Points
+Freight Rate Central Louisiana Freight Trucking Service Points

 Our LTL Freight Carriers and FTL Trucking Partners In Louisiana include: